-The Scholarship Program is intended to promote academic excellence among the undergraduate members.
-Graduate chapters are expected to provide financial assistance to student members and non-members.
-A portion of the fraternity’s international budget is allocated to scholarships through the Charles R. Drew Scholarship Commission.
+Promotes academic excellence among the undergraduate members.
+Graduate chapters provide financial assistance to student members and non-members.

 SOCIAL ACTION PROGRAMS